Jiangxi Copper — China's Copper Champion and Smelting Giant

 Jiangxi Copper Company Limited (HKEX: 0358, SSE: 600362) is China's largest copper producer and the second-largest copper smelter in the world.
 The state-owned enterprise, headquartered in Nanchang, Jiangxi Province, operates across the full copper value chain — from mining and smelting to refining and fabrication.
 The company produces approximately 200,000 tonnes of mined copper annually from its domestic mines (primarily the Dexing copper mine, one of Asia's largest) and supplements this with purchased concentrates for its smelting operations, which process over 2 million tonnes of copper concentrate per year.
 Jiangxi Copper also produces significant quantities of gold, silver, and sulfuric acid as by-products.

-Business Model & Integrated Value Chain
+Jiangxi Copper Business Model: Integrated Mining-to-Smelting Value Chain

 Jiangxi Copper's business model combines mining, smelting, and downstream processing.
 The mining segment is the higher-margin business, benefiting directly from copper price appreciation.
 The smelting and refining segment operates on treatment and refining charges (TC/RCs), which are negotiated annually with global copper concentrate producers.
 Smelting margins are thinner but provide volume and revenue scale.
 The Dexing mine in Jiangxi Province has been in operation for decades but continues to produce at scale, with ongoing expansion plans to maintain output as older ore zones deplete.
 Jiangxi Copper has also pursued international acquisitions and JVs to secure copper concentrate supply, including investments in Peru and Central Asia.
 The company's by-product gold and silver production (approximately 20-25 tonnes of gold and several hundred tonnes of silver annually) provides meaningful revenue diversification.